ngxson/psid-to-fbid/README.md

 Get fbid from messaging_event of webhook

-This **does NOT work** with postback from buttons / Get Started button
+This **does NOT work** with postback from buttons / Get Started button (but works with quick replies)

 __Arguments__